evert/evert.github.com/_posts/2022/2022-11-01-hello-mastodon.md

 many [instances](https://joinmastodon.org/servers).
 Each of these instances is managed by different people, and many of them focus on specific interests.

-With email, it doesn't matter which provider you go with Thanks to universal SMTP standards that every server uses, you can exchange messages with everyone else.
+With email, it doesn't matter which provider you go with.
+Thanks to universal SMTP standards that every server uses, you can exchange messages with everyone else.
 This is the same with Mastodon.
 You're not siloed into a single instance, and you can follow people from any other instance.
 Unlike email, it appears